evanharmon/in-mono/headspace/aws/aws-exam-tips-s3.md

 # AWS EXAM TIPS S3

+## Bucket Creation

+- takes up to 24 hours for bucket to propogate to all regions - use regional endpoint!!
+- watch out for HTTP 307 - means the bucket hasn't propogated - use regional endpoint!!

 ## Classes

 - `Standard-IA`, `Intelligent-Tiering`, `One Zone-IA` is min 30 days storage cost!

+## Glacier Classes

+S3 Glacier Instant Retrieval is 68% cheaper than `Standard-IA`

 ## Pricing